iSOLveIT/protege_owl/_sources/index.rst.txt

 PREFIX pizza: <http://www.semanticweb.org/pizzatutorial/ontologies/2020/PizzaTutorial#>

 We are almost ready to query the actual ontology.
-For our first query let’s find all the Pizzas purchased by a Customer.
+For our first query let's find all the Pizzas purchased by a Customer.
 The SPARQL code for this is:

 SELECT \* WHERE { ?customer pizza:purchasedPizza ?pizza }